ringcentral/ringcentral-api-docs/docs/messaging/sms/high-volume/opt-out.md

 === "Opt-in"

-    When a recipient replies `unstop` or `start`, RingCentral will automatically reply to the recipient with the following message:
+    When a recipient replies `start`, RingCentral will automatically reply to the recipient with the following message:

         NETWORK MSG: You have replied "unstop" and will begin receiving messages again from this number.